 Optus – Available in Ceduna and Smoky Bay.

-Ceduna, Thevenard, Denial Bay and Smoky Bay consist of Catholic, Lutheran, Uniting, Anglican, Greek Orthodox, Oasis of God and Jehovah’s Witness.
+Ceduna, Thevenard, Denial Bay and Smoky Bay consist of Catholic, Lutheran, Uniting, Anglican, Greek Orthodox and Oasis of God.

-O’Loughlin Tce and rear of the Ceduna Visitor Information Centre, Merghiny Dr and East Tce.
+O’Loughlin Tce and rear of the Ceduna Visitor Information Centre, Merghiny Drive and East Tce.